 Things have changed a lot in the last year.
 I no longer believe relying on youtube ad revenue is a sustainable business model, and I’m not the only one!
 A clever video producer will use youtube as a means to market their work and try and cultivate direct relationships with advertisers and/or use youtube to drive traffic to some product they sell.
 Within the travel industry there are some great examples of how this can work.

-The last year I’ve been very lucky to have worked as chief videographer for the world’s most sustainable winery, New Zealand’s Yealands Estate.
+In the last year I’ve been doing a lot of corporate video production, including working as the chief videographer for the world’s most sustainable winery, New Zealand’s Yealands Estate.
 It has been a great experience working with a growing corporate, open to allowing their team to tell their story.
 We’ve turned out 65 videos whereby staff, from the CEO to the chief gardener, tell the story of how Yealands incorporates their ‘Think Boldly, Tread Lightly and never say it can’t be done’ ethos into all they do.

 My favourite video is the one below where Yealands founder, Peter Yealands discusses the unique soil structure of their Seaview Vineyard.
 Peter is a busy man and doesn’t always enjoy being in front of camera.
 I realised that if I put him on camera with someone else, he would forget the camera and perform better, and this video is testament to that!